Middlesbrough: Libraries

-There are several libraries serving Middlesbrough.
+There are several libraries that serve the town.
 A notable library is the Middlesbrough Central Carnegie library, which dates from 1912.

 Landmarks

 There are 129 listed buildings in the council area.
-Acklam Hall is the only one at grade I, and 11 are at grade II*, including the town hall and the Tees Transporter Bridge.
+Acklam Hall is the only one at Grade I, and 11 are at Grade II*, including the town hall and the Tees Transporter Bridge.

 Buildings

 Landmarks from top left to bottom right: